ajaymehul/stelligent-u/01-cloudformation/README.md

       - [Lab 1.1.5: Termination Protection; Clean up](#lab-115-termination-protection-clean-up)
     - [Retrospective 1.1](#retrospective-11)
       - [Question: Why YAML](#question-why-yaml)
+			> YAML is visually cleaner than JSON with less verbose syntax and has more functionalities like commenting.
       - [Question: Protecting Resources](#question-protecting-resources)
+			> Other ways to prevent CFN stacks from being deleted include setting a DeletionPolicy attribute or using IAM policies to deny destructive actions.
+The difference between DeletionPolicy and Termination Protection is that DeleteionPolicy allows you to prevent the deletion of resources inside the template during a stack update while Termination Protection only prevents the deletion of the whole stack.
       - [Task: String Substitution](#task-string-substitution)
   - [Lesson 1.2: Integration with Other AWS Resources](#lesson-12-integration-with-other-aws-resources)
     - [Principle 1.2](#principle-12)